eWaterCycle/infra/README.md

 Two eWaterCycle catalog items have been created:
 1. eWaterCycle dcache, uses dcache as shared data source.
 High capacity, but high latency storage accessible via WebDAV from anywhere on the Internet.
 Usefull for research.
 2. eWaterCycle samba, uses samba as shared data source.
-A low capaciry, low latency file server that is only accessible from the private network of the SURF Research cloud.
+A low capacity, low latency file server that is only accessible from the private network of the SURF Research cloud.
 Usefull for teaching.

 The shared data is mounted read-only `/data/shared` on the workspaces.
 In the following chapters you will need to make choose which catalog item you want to use.